MakeSchool-Tutorials/web-7-react-redux-passwords-app/P04-Controlled-Components/content.md

 ## Challenges

+Add another input that stores a name for the password.
+Remember you'll need to save the name on state.

 Use the input above in the Password component.
 This should allow you to generate a random password, type in your own choice of password, or modify the random password to make it more memorable.